-- t.
-The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent: - iii. interests that have been declared by councillors and noncouncillors with voting rights; - iv the granting of dispensations (if any) to councillors and noncouncillors with voting rights - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - u.
-A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - v.
+- s.
+The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors present and absent; - iii. interests that have been declared by councillors and noncouncillors with voting rights; - iv. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered: - v. if there was a public participation session; and - vi. the resolutions made. - t.
+A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - u.
 No business may be transacted at a meeting unless at least one-third of the whole number of members of the council are present and in no case shall the quorum of a meeting be less than three.

-See standing order 4d(viii) below for the quorum of a committee or subcommittee meeting. - w.
+See standing order 4d(viii) below for the quorum of a committee or subcommittee meeting. - v.
 If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting.
-If the meeting is not quorate and there is no information from absent councillors it will be closed after 30 minutes from the publicised start time.
+The business on the agenda for the meeting shall be adjourned to another meeting. - w.

-x.
 A meeting shall not exceed a period of 21⁄2 hours